 It usually means moving away from your family, preferably as far away as soon as possible, but not because you are starting your own tribe.
 It’s just vital for you to get away!

-Back in older times responsibility meant: gather resources (hunting, foraging and/or farming), while there were other layers of responsibility that were acknowledged such as doing housework and looking after children among other things.
+Back in older times responsibility meant: gathering resources (hunting, foraging and/or farming), while there were other layers of responsibility that were acknowledged such as doing housework and looking after children among other things.

 My situation as a teenager was dramatically different to that of my Norwegian peers since I actually had to help out with my younger siblings.